-A previously unknown recording of radio communications to and from Air Force One on November 22,1963, is among the most important new pieces of JFK evidence to emerge in recent years,
+A recording of radio communications to and from Air Force One on November 22,1963, discovered in 2011, is among the most important new pieces of JFK evidence to emerge in recent years,

 The tape, an edited excerpt from a longer recording, captures some of the communications of the leaders of U.S. national security agencies as they learned about the assassination of a sitting president.

-I wrote about the importance of the Air Force One tape last fall:
+I wrote about the importance of the Air Force One tape in the fall of 2013l:

 “Audio engineer on the trail of a long-lost JFK tape” (JFK Facts, Nov.
 6, 2013)

 “Enhanced Air Force One tape captures top general’s response to JFK’s murder” (JFK Facts, Oct.
 19, 2013)

 Where was the Air Force One tape found?

 This old-fashioned reel of analog tape surfaced at Philadelphia auction house in 2011.
 The recording was found in the estate of the family of Gen. Chester Clifton, a military aide to JFK.
 Clifton died in 1991.
 His children put the estate up for auction.